 The lighthouse accommodation at Covesea is under the ownership of the Covesea Community Trust.
-This accommodation is ideal for families with small children.
-The former lightkeepers' cottage is situated on the mainland and the superb sandy beach is practically on the doorstep.
+This accommodation is ideal for families with small children and situated within the courtyard below the lighthouse tower with a superb sandy beach practically on the doorstep.
 The beach is accessible via a gate from the lighthouse courtyard.
 There is a fence surrounding the lighthouse which makes this area safe for young children.

 Open-plan kitchen/sitting room with breakfast bar, 1 twin and 1 double bedroom, bathroom with bath and separate shower cubicle.
 Services : electric central heating.
 EPC Rating: G14